xyyuhans/about/index.md

 {% include cv-contact.html %}

-I am a second year master student majoring in Autonomous Systems at KTH.
-I am doing my master thesis in data science at Ericsson, and aim at becoming a data scientist.
+I am a second-year master's student at KTH majoring in Autonomous Systems.
+I have a strong background in machine learning from my master's degree and am currently working on my master's thesis in data science at Ericsson.
+My master's thesis work has increased my interest in data science, and I'm looking for work in data analysis.

 ## Education